Video Gaming Terminal Laws And Regulations In Illinois

 What’s the deal with the ‘push tax?’

-It’s called a push tax because it’s literally a tax upon each time a player pushes the button for a play.
+This tax is commonly known as a push tax because it is applied each time a player presses the button to make a play.

 What about illegal VGTs?